This Page was last reviewed and changed on September 30th, 2021

 Others become addicted to prescription drugs without ever legally obtaining a prescription.
 They either buy the drugs on the street, purchase them online, or steal them.
 Unfortunately, the black market for prescription medications is now growing at an alarming rate.
 People use them because they are cheap and easy to get.

 Prescription drug addiction is not necessarily harder to treat than other kinds of addictions.
 What makes it more difficult is the task of recognising that it exists.
-For example, consider the alcoholic as opposed to a patient who is dependent on prescription painkillers.
+For example, consider the alcoholic as opposed to a patient who is dependent on prescription opioids.

 Prescription drug addicts tend to be a lot better at hiding their behaviours.
 Some may even be able to cover up what they are doing based on a previous medical need that was legitimate.
 Having said that, there are definitive signs that go along with prescription drug addiction.
 These are: